 Incompletes are only for students who become ill or suffer a personal or family crisis that prevents them from completing work for a particular course.
 Incompletes are not to be used to allow healthy students extra time to complete course work.
 If you and your instructor do agree to an Incomplete in a particular course, make sure you understand clearly what is required of you to remove the Incomplete and when the required work is to be submitted.
 You are advised to have this information put in writing.
-UGA Graduate School regulations stipulate that if the Incomplete is not removed by the end of the following semester, it will be changed to an F.
+A grade of I should be removed by the instructor as soon as possible.
+An Incomplete that has not been changed to a letter grade will automatically covert to an F after the third semester, and that F cannot be removed from the student's transcript.
+Please see https://grad.uga.edu/index.php/current-students/enrollment-policy/change-in-grades/.